dd86k/ddcpuid/README.md

 ### Legacy stdio Definitions

-LDC versions 1.13 and 1.14 do not include `legacy_stdio_definitions.lib`,
-making compilation impossible when using `-betterC`.
+On Windows, LDC versions 1.13 and 1.14 do not include `legacy_stdio_definitions.lib`, making it impossible to compile the project using `-betterC`.